 What could be better than a hearty Bolognese?
 A Spaghetti Squash Bolognese Bake!
-This casserole is super satisfying and perfect for feeding a family or a crowd—or one person with lots of leftovers.
+This casserole features our Super Garlic Pizza and Greek Spice Blends, and is super satisfying and perfect for feeding a family or a crowd—or one person with lots of leftovers.
 This dish freezes and reheats beautifully, so make a big batch to enjoy comfort food anytime.

 - 1 medium spaghetti squash about 3 pounds

 - Sea salt and ground black pepper

 - 4 cloves garlic minced or grated

 - 1/2 pound ground veal or beef

 - 1/2 cup full-fat coconut milk

 - 1/2 cup dry white wine optional

 - 16 ounces fresh mozzarella sliced into 1/4 inch rounds

 - Thinly sliced fresh basil for garnish (optional)